 Every time you review a medication you empower patients!

-In a recent patient survey, we asked 27168 patients how confident they felt about taking Medicines used for Depression?
-70% felt either very or extremely confident when it came to taking Medicines used for Depression. while 22% responded that they were only slightly confident leaving 8% of the patients we asked responded feeling only slightly confident when taking Medicines used for Depression.
+28939 patients were recently asked how confident they felt about taking Medicines used for Depression?
+70% of those we asked said that they felt either very or extremely confident when it came to taking Medicines used for Depression.
+22% felt only slightly confident while 8% of the patients we asked felt only slightly confident when taking Medicines used for Depression.

-When we asked 24006 patients to what extent they felt that the benefits of their medicine outweighed its disadvantages a group of 72% of them replied that they felt to a large or even extreme extent that the advantages of taking Medicines used for Depression outweighed any disadvantages.
-18% of the patients however felt this to a moderate extent leaving 10% who felt this was true to only a small extent or even felt not at all.
+Surveying 25678 patients we asked them to what extent they felt that the benefits of their medicine (in this case Medicines used for Depression) outweighed its disadvantages.
+A group of 72% replied that they felt to a large or even extreme extent that the advantages of taking their medication outweighed any disadvantages that Medicines used for Depression may have.
+18% of the patients felt this and a reduced level and reported feeling only a moderate extent.
+At the bottom of the scale were 10% of the patients asked, who felt this was true to only a small extent or even reported a result of not at all.

 The Service is solely intended as a tool to assist you in getting insights on other patients experience with a specific product.